Khaya Majola (cricketer): Post-apartheid administrator

 In February 1990, the South African government was forced to unban the African National Congress (ANC).
 As part of the ANC's efforts to unify South Africa, they encouraged the SACU and SACB to merge.
 Talks between the two organisations began in August 1990, and four months later they announced their intention to unite.
-During this interim period, SACB announced that Majola would work with Bacher on a "national development project", starting in February 1991.
+During this interim period, SACB announced that Majola would work with Ali Bacher on a "national development project", starting in February 1991.
 The following month, Majola played his final Howa Bowl (and first-class) match.

 According to Barron, in Majola's position as Director of Amateur Cricket, he gave credibility to the new United Cricket Board of South Africa's (UCB) efforts to transform South African cricket and bring more black players into the game.
 The programme introduced over 20,000 children to the sport each year, and Majola was proud that in the 1998–99 season, over 10% of the players in provincial cricket were black.
 Despite his pride, there were criticisms that transformation was taking too long, though these were assuaged somewhat in the late 1990s.
 Majola died of colon cancer on 28 August 2000.